OONI has been monitoring internet censorship around the world since 2012

 OONI scans TCP, DNS, HTTP and TLS connections for tampering.
 Some tests work by requesting data over an unencrypted connection and comparing against a known good value.
 Others check for DNS spoofing, keyword filtering, transparent proxying and website block lists.

-Uganda's Social Media Tax through the lens of network measurements
+Nigeria’s 2019 elections through the lens of network measurements

 If you are contributing regular ooniprobe measurements be sure to also subscribe to ooni-operators for important updates.